Spy catcher rivals – using AI in counter intelligence

 The 4-page story is followed by a commentary on the differences between human intelligence and artificial intelligence, and the different roles of intelligence researchers and analysts.
 See commentary.

-Artificial intelligence plays a big role for spy catchers (counter intelligence)
+AI plays a big role for spy catchers (counter intelligence)

 “A quick catch” – spy catcher story

+The Android Spy Catcher ignored his environmental protest, as she did every time.
 “Hey, Bhanu, I’m not saying you’re redundant.
 You’re a great guy.
 You just need to get into machine thinking.”

 Bhanu paused.
 Her interruption was a distraction to his concentration.
 “Congratulations,” he said.
 He contemplated what he’d read about the systems architect.
 “An interesting find,” he said.
 “I wondered if you’d say that.”